cuishunbiao/docs.nestjs.com/content/techniques/mongo.md

 > info **Hint** The `@Virtual()` decorator is imported from the `@nestjs/mongoose` package.

 In this example, the `fullName` virtual is derived from `firstName` and `lastName`.
-Even though it behaves like a normal property when accessed, it’s never saved to the MongoDB document.:
+Even though it behaves like a normal property when accessed, it’s never saved to the MongoDB document.

 #### Example